dotnet/jitutils/src/jit-rl-cse/README.md

 (where again the order of the $V$s is reversed to handle the fact that lower scores or sizes are better.)

 Where do these $P_i$ values come from?
-Initially we just use the baseline jit's perf scores but as the stochastic policy explores more of the space of possible options (and related scores) we keep track of the best possible score from each state.
+Initially we just use the baseline JIT's perf scores but as the stochastic policy explores more of the space of possible options (and related scores) we keep track of the best possible score from each state.

 ### Details